Vairagyam: Cast

-Production

-Vairagyam was directed by K. Vijayan and produced by K. Balaji under Sujatha Films.
-The dialogues were written by Aaroor Dass.
-Cinematography was handled by G. Or.
-Nathan, and editing by D. Vasu.

 Soundtrack

 The soundtrack was composed by Manoj–Gyan.

 Release and reception

 Vairagyam was released on 15 August 1987.
 N. Krishnaswamy of The Indian Express wrote, "The taming of the shrew portions, true to the tenor of the film, are rude, rough and rumbustious, chockful with hot-air rhetoric against the rich."
+The film was also reviewed by Jayamanmadhan of Kalki.